booktoshi/doginals/README.md

 dogecoin-cli importprivkey <your_private_key> <optional_label> false
 ```

-## Now send $DOGE to your new Doginal Inscription wallet from another wallet, your CEX or by swapping another crypto into $DOGE https://t.me/WEN_SWAP_BOT
+## Send $DOGE to your new Doginal Inscription wallet from another wallet, your CEX or by swapping another crypto into $DOGE https://t.me/WEN_SWAP_BOT

 ## Once your $DOGE is sent, give it about 5 minutes for your UTXO's to settle.
 You can check this by importing your Inscription wallet into DogeLabs Chrome Extension, going to doge.ordinalswallet.com, connecting your wallet on the wallet view page, and making sure that your "Incoming" UTXO's are no longer orange and you have a full balance.